mkogan1/ceph-utils/cbauto/README.md

 ### Usage: ###
-Radosgw host and ssh key nned to be provided evironment vars:
+Radosgw host and ssh key nned to be provided in order to free storage space. evironment vars:
 `RGWHOST` to the/a host that is running radosgw
 example: `export RGWHOST=b08-h31-1029p`

-ssh key:
+ssh key:\
+ perform ssh-cppy-id to the RGWHOST or\
-create a link `id_rsa` ssh key which was ssh-copy-id to the RGWHOST
+ copy `id_rsa` ssh key file from other machine like jumphost which has done ssh-copy-id to the RGWHOST to the `./key` directory

 comamnd line parameters

+Additional environment vars:
+export GCPCT to configure the percentage of `%RAW USED` above which to trigger freeing of space.\
+Example: `export GCPCT=25`

 ### Examples: ####